Akcea Therapeutics Inc. (AKCA) and Ionis Pharmaceuticals Inc. (NASDAQ:IONS) Comparing side by side | New Business Observer

 Summary

-Ionis Pharmaceuticals Inc. beats Akcea Therapeutics Inc. on 9 of the 9 factors.
+On 11 of the 12 factors Ionis Pharmaceuticals Inc. beats Akcea Therapeutics Inc.

 Akcea Therapeutics Inc., a late-stage biopharmaceutical company, focuses on developing and commercializing drugs to treat patients with cardiometabolic diseases caused by lipid disorders in the United States and internationally.
 It develops Volanesorsen, which has completed Phase 3 clinical study for the treatment of familial chylomicronemia syndrome; and that is in Phase 3 clinical study for the treatment of familial partial lipodystrophy.
 The company also develops AKCEA-APO(a)-LRx, which has completed Phase 2b clinical study for treating patients suffering with hyperlipoproteinemia; AKCEA-ANGPTL3-LRx that has completed Phase 1/2 clinical study for the treatment of multiple lipid disorders; and AKCEA-APOCIII-LRx, which is in Phase 1/2 study for the treatment of cardiovascular disease driven by high triglycerides.
 It has strategic collaboration with Novartis Pharma AG.
 The company was incorporated in 2014 and is headquartered in Cambridge, Massachusetts.
 Akcea Therapeutics Inc. is a subsidiary of Ionis Pharmaceuticals, Inc.